GoogleCloudPlatform/professional-services/examples/dataflow-data-generator/README.md

 columns with relatively low cardinality (< 1 Billion distinct keys).
 If you have more rigorous needs for generating joinable schemas, you should consider using the distribution matcher pipeline.

-## Performant Data Generator Usage
+## Performance Testing Data Generator Usage
 Steps:
  - Generate the posterior histogram table.
 For an example of how to do this on an existing BigQuery table look at the BigQuery Histogram Tool described later in this doc.